 "I can't calculate it Sam!
 I need to know some distance over some time, and you are saying the time should be zero?
 Can't be done."
-Two problems 1) Find the instantaneous velocity given a position (we will see that more in general this corresponds to compute the derivative of a function)
+Two problems

-2) Find the position function by knowing the istantaneous velocity at all time (or, more in general, find the function by knowing its derivative).
+1) Find the instantaneous velocity by knowing the function position (called more in general the derivative of the function) DIFFERENTIAL CALCULUS 2) Find the position by knowing the istantaneous velocity at all time (or more in general, find the function by knowing its derivative).